pce/pce.github.io/_posts/2021-03-13-Memory_CopySemantics.md

 ```

 Like in C, where every allocation (`malloc`, `realloc`) needs a `free`.
 One should not loose the given base-pointer by `new` to `delete` the reserved memory.
-An enhancement of the C++ dynamic Memory Administration is to think in blocks, not bytes. `new` returns a base-pointer (pointer to the start-address) to a memeroy-block of the size of the Data-Type.
+An enhancement of the C++ dynamic Memory Administration is to think in blocks, not bytes. `new` returns a base-pointer (pointer to the start-address) to a memory-block of the size of the Data-Type.